LoveChild 17: A Fairytale Romance

 Jim's parents and youngest siblings lived in Rossburn, Manitoba, a village about 24 km north of Kelloe, the village where Robert had lived with his mother after Jennie sold the farm.
 Jim's father was a barber and also owned the town pool hall.
 Robert was about a year and a half older than Jim, and Jean was four months younger.

-I don't know if they kept in touch or if Jean was visiting family in the Rossburn area when they met again, or perhaps Jim had come to Brandon to see her.
-But they began to date and, and things became quite serious.
+I don't know if they kept in touch, if Jean was visiting family in the Rossburn area when they met again, or if Jim had come to Brandon to see her, but they began to date and things became quite serious.

 Plus, while they considered themselves Presbyterian, Jim's parents weren't even remotely as committed to the church or Christianity itself as the Shaw family, especially Jennie and her late husband.

 As it turned out, it wasn't long before Jean met someone else.
 She'd been working as a waitress at the Lyceum Cafe, and one of her frequent customers was Howard Maltby, a 28-year-old baker who'd moved to Brandon from New Brunswick.
-Howard had a job with the largest bakery in Brandon, and although it took a while, after she broke up with Jim, Howard eventually convinced Jean to go on a date.
+Howard had a job with the largest bakery in Brandon, and although it took a while, Howard eventually convinced Jean to go on a date.
 They were married on November 27, 1937.

 Sounds like the end of the story?
 No, it hasn't started yet.

-Jean's daughter and I have been ubable to figure out exactly how it happened, but during the time Jim and Jean were dating, Jim introduced Jean to his sister, Margaret MacDonald, and the two women became friends.
+Jean's daughter and I have been unable to figure out exactly how it happened, but during the time Jim and Jean were dating, Jim had introduced Jean to his sister, Margaret MacDonald, and the two women became friends.

-Early in April of 1938, Bob saw Margaret with Jean, and asked for an introduction.
-I'm guessing that Margaret was visiting Jean in Brandon at the house she and Howard were living in after their marriage.
-But it's also possible that Jean, Howard, and Robert went to Winnipeg for some reason.
+Early in April of 1938, Bob apparently saw Margaret with Jean, and asked his sister for an introduction.
+I'm guessing that Margaret was visiting Jean in Brandon at the house she and Howard were living in after their marriage, but it's possible that Jean, Howard, and Robert went to Winnipeg for some reason.
 In any case, Jean introduced them and sparks flew.